General Child Neurology

 • Medications are helpful, particularly acutely, but lifestyle changes and nonpharmacologic methods are important treatment modalities. |

-Although headache with fever was mentioned in Sumerian and other ancient literatures, these references were probably to malaria rather than migraine.
 The first reliable description of migraine was probably given by Aretaios of Kappadokia in the first century A.D., when he described “heterocrania.”
 In the second century A.D., Galen used the word “hemicrania,” from which the word “migraine” derives, as a synonym for “heterocrania.”
 In Medieval Europe, Hildegard von Bingen suggested that migraine was often unilateral because the pain was so severe that it could not be tolerated if it were on both sides of the head.
 During the Renaissance, explanations for unilaterality included the separation by the falx cerebri.
 During this time, it was also postulated that migraine was caused by yellow bile and, furthermore, that the vapors proposed by the Galenic theorists could ascend (as from the stomach to the brain).
-In this theory, anatomic connections were not necessary (28).
+In this theory, anatomic connections were not necessary (42).
 The first unmistakable descriptions of migraine with aura were from the 17th century and included the observations of Charles Le Pois, who described premonitory symptoms of his own migraine.
 Since then, many other investigators have described their own auras.
 In the 19th century, Liveing and Gowers contributed to the knowledge of the relationship between migraine and epilepsy.
-In the early 20th century, Moebius coined the term “status migrainosus,” which was similar to the term for the prolonged epileptic state (28).
+In the early 20th century, Moebius coined the term “status migrainosus,” which was similar to the term for the prolonged epileptic state (42).

 The most notable symptom of childhood migraine is headache, which is accompanied by aura in about one third of patients.
 A key clinical feature, however, is normality between attacks.
 Although a unilateral, throbbing headache is typical with adult migraine, it is more common for children to complain of bilateral or midfrontal headaches.
 Even though the headache is often bilateral, its onset may be unilateral.
-If usual questioning does not disclose the location and quality of the headache, the child can be asked to point to the location of onset, and the examiner can supply several adjectives to determine the quality of the pain (eg, pounding, pressing, and burning).
+If usual questioning does not disclose the location and quality of the headache, the child can be asked to point to the location of onset, and the examiner can supply several adjectives to determine the quality of the pain (eg, pounding, pressing, and burning); however, as with all leading questions, the examiner must be wary that the child might just pick an answer whether true or not.
+Clues to a diagnosis of migraine in young children are often obtained from the parents describing the physical appearance and the behavior of their child.
 One measure of morbidity is how much school is missed due to migraine attacks.
-In a survey, 10% of children with migraine missed 1 day of school over a 2-week period, and nearly 1% missed 4 days (57).
-The use of a migraine disability assessment tool may help to specify the associated disabilities and can be useful for comparison at follow-up (26).
-A headache diary kept by a parent or child is also useful at follow-up (49).
-A visual aura of scintillating scotomata or flashing lights or, less commonly, a sensory or motor disturbance may precede the headache by 20 to 60 minutes in a third of migrainous children (46), but the pathognomonic fortification spectrum with its gradually expanding “C” shape with a scintillating border is rarely reported.
+In a survey, 10% of children with migraine missed 1 day of school over a 2-week period, and nearly 1% missed 4 days (82).
+A Brazilian study found that children with migraines had significantly poorer school performance than children not suffering migraines (11).
+This may be related to the disability posed by the migraine or potentially a learning disability that triggers migraine chronicity.
+The use of a migraine disability assessment tool may help specify associated disabilities and is useful for comparison at follow-up (36).
+A headache diary kept by a parent or child is also useful at follow-up (69).
+A visual aura of scintillating scotomata or flashing lights or, less commonly, a sensory or motor disturbance may precede the headache by 20 to 60 minutes in a third of migrainous children (63), but the pathognomonic fortification spectrum with its gradually expanding “C” shape with a scintillating border is rarely reported.

-The criteria for different headache types in the International Classification of Headache Disorders (ICHD-3) (25) may be used for children.
-However, if a child has not yet had five attacks or if the headaches last less than 1 hour or so, the IHS criteria may be too restrictive.
+The criteria for different headache types in the International Classification of Headache Disorders (ICHD-3) (35) may be used for children.
+However, if a child has not yet had five attacks or if the headaches last less than 1 hour or so, the IHS criteria may be too restrictive (89).
 As of 2016, the full headache classification can be accessed digitally: https://www.ichd-3.org.

 Migraine without aura.